gkalo/MyMailMergeV5/README.md

 # MyMailMergeV5
-Python module to merge Documents and send them by email
+Python module to create Documents using mail-merge template and data in various formats and, optionally, send them by email